verweliuz/GitHubJumper/README.md

+A VEEEEERY old project so i dont remember why i made it

 # GitHubJumper
 A small tray program that let you jump to your own and starred repositories in a few clicks